NCI-CGR/plco-analysis/docs/Methods Summary.rst

 Phenotype and covariate data from IMS v10, along with indicator variables reporting genotyping platform batch and ``Other Asian`` raw ancestry calls from `graf`_, were processed and formatted into model matrix files.
-Continuous traits were inverse normal transformed within ancestry group, stratified by sex.
+Continuous traits were inverse normal transformed within ancestry group, stratified by sex, with random resolution of ties.
 Categorical traits were processed into individual binary contrasts between a single reference group (category 0, with the largest number of subjects); any non-reference group with fewer than 10 subjects was combined into a single meta-group based on the PLCO analysis plan document guidelines.
 All categorical covariates were similarly